venkatamaheshwara/wisdom/README.md

-# wisdom
+# Wisdom
-Answers office related queries
+Answers all your company related queries.